na-na-hi/renget/archive/colabfreellamas.md

 #### more models
 (to return to MythoMax, set the org name to TheBloke and huggingface_repo to MythoMax-L2-13B-GPTQ or just reimport the colab above)

 ##### Stheno
-some people prefer Stheno over MythoMax, it's free to try out so why not? change org name to TheBloke and the repo to Stheno-L2-13B-GPTQ or use this colab if you're retarded https://files.catbox.moe/q0yxam.ipynb https://rentry.org/stheno-guide
+some people prefer Stheno over MythoMax, try it out and see for yourself change org name to TheBloke and the repo to Stheno-L2-13B-GPTQ or use this colab if you're retarded https://files.catbox.moe/q0yxam.ipynb https://rentry.org/stheno-guide